 While previously most organizations considered remote assistance software only vis-a-vis their support personnel and IT department, remote tools are becoming ubiquitous across departments.
 Today’s software gives employees the same level of remote computer access to their files and network without being physically present to use their mouse and keyboard.
 Historically, remote support software was predominantly used by IT teams; we expect the future to bring expanded use of remote desktop assistance programs to other functions within enterprises of every size.

-How to Choose the Best Remote Support Software
+How to Choose Remote Support Software

 Before diving into this list, there were a few criteria I used to evaluate the remote support programs.
-An IT or network admin should consider these specs before choosing their own remote support software, depending on their network’s unique needs.
+An IT or network admin should consider these specs before choosing their own remote support solution, depending on their network’s unique needs.

 1) How user-friendly is it?

-As remote support software becomes more prevalent, users will be less tech savvy than the original clients (IT professionals).
+As remote support solutions become more prevalent, users will be less tech savvy than the original clients (IT professionals).
 We wanted tools that were easy to use and easy to understand.
 Remote support desktop software should be simple to navigate and provide fast customer support.
 We assess tools for connection speed and for how efficiently the process was to connect to a remote client machine (without having to navigate complex settings).

 2) How secure is the connection?

 Cybersecurity should be the first thing IT professionals think about when evaluating any new software tool.
 We look for tools that are trusted by companies in different industries around the world.
 Security breaches happen on occasion, and when they do, how did the company respond?
-Does the remote support software use geographically-distributed servers to maintain a stable and secure connection?
+Does the remote desktop software use geographically-distributed servers to maintain a stable and secure connection?
 What other security features are in place to keep pace with industry standards?

 3) Is the desktop support tool compliant and compatible?